IPC WINTERCOM 2024

 E-31 Supplier Declaration Subcommittee

-The E-31 establishes the principles necessary for the exchange of declaration information between supply chain partners relating to a product and the purpose of a declaration (sectional standards).
+The E-31 subcommittee establishes the principles necessary for the exchange of declaration information between supply chain partners relating to a product and the purpose of a declaration (sectional standards).
 The requirements for declaring information about a specific declaration topic are specified in the IPC-175x sectional standards.

 10:30 am–12:00 pm